CBR-to-SQL: Rethinking Retrieval-based Text-to-SQL using Case-based Reasoning in the Healthcare Domain: Discussion

 \paragraph{Interpretability}

 CBR-to-SQL's multi-stage architecture provides interpretability into the reasoning process.
 With RAG's single-step nature, it can be unclear to diagnose how the retrieval process fails to identify correct candidates.
-In contrast, by separating the tasks of structure retrieval and entity resolution, the stages are more transparent and their failures can be easily traceable, as evidenced in the error analysis in \appendixref{apd:error-analysis}.
-This transparency allows explainable reasoning, precise debugging, and targeted improvements, which are important features in high-stakes domains like healthcare.
+In contrast, by separating the tasks of structure retrieval and entity alignment, the stages are more transparent and their failures can be easily traceable, as evidenced in the error analysis in \appendixref{apd:error-analysis}.
+This transparency is particularly important in real-world deployment, where clinicians need to understand not just \textit{whether} a query failed but \textit{why} it failed, allowing them to isolate the failing component and apply targeted fixes accordingly.

 \paragraph{Computational Cost}